Where and how to have your baby – your options

 Apply for a place to give birth

 It is the responsibility of the midwife and GP to book you into an institution for childbirth on your behalf as an expectant mother.
 The GP or midwife sends an application to the institution where you wish to give birth.
-You can also make the application yourself, especially if you want to have your baby at an alternative-birth-care centre such as the ABC maternity ward in Oslo or Storken maternity ward in Bergen.
+You can also make the application yourself, especially if you want to have your baby at an alternative-birth-care centre such as the ABC maternity ward in Oslo or Storken maternity ward in Bergen (in Norwegian).

 The midwife or GP is responsible for informing you of your options and has a list of the services available where you live.
 Discuss your options with your midwife or GP if you are unsure.
 Together you can find the birth setting that is right for you.